gogins/csound-webserver-opcodes/README.md

-The csound_webserver opcodes embed a _local_, internal Web server into the Csound performance, implement a JSON-RPC interface to the running instance of Csound, and optionally serve a Web page from the embedded Web server.
-That page can be embedded into the Csound orchestra code, or it can be a regular HTML file that refers to other resources.
+The csound_webserver opcodes embed a _local_, internal Web server into the Csound performance, implement a JSON-RPC interface to the running instance of Csound, and optionally serve Web pages from the embedded Web server.
+Such pages can be embedded into the Csound orchestra code, or they can be a regular HTML file that refers to other resources.
 The opcodes will optionally run a standard external Web browser to open the served HTML page or other resources.
 This behaves more or less as though Csound had embedded within it a complete